evwt/evwt/EvStore.md

 <input v-model="$evstore.store.foo" />
 ```

-In your background script, you can work with `store` as usual per the [electron-store docs](https://github.com/sindresorhus/electron-store).
+In your background script, you can work with `store` as usual per the [electron-store docs](https://github.com/sindresorhus/electron-store) and changes will automatically be synced with your components.